jsspen/listeners-friend/README.md

    <img src="imgs/appsettings.JPG" width="450" alt="Screenshot of the app settings screen from the Spotify Developer website">

-4. Copy the _Client ID_, click _View client secret_, and if you forgot to copy your Redirect URI earlier you can also see that here.
+4. Copy the _Client ID_ and _Client Secret_ (click _View client secret_) to your `.env` file.
+If you forgot what Redirect URI you chose earlier you can also grab that from here.
 The `example.env` is prepopulated with `https://example.org/callback`.
 5. You're ready to start building playlists!